Hair Dye vs. Hair Toner: What's Really the Difference?

 We will always support a hair-color change for anyone looking to try something new.
-In fact, as of right now, there are about a dozen hair-color ideas currently sitting on our fall mood boards.
-That said, it can be difficult to sort through all the options available and figure out which color treatment is best for you.
-Two good examples are hair dyes and hair toners — both deposit color onto the hair but have completely different results once the process is all over.
+In fact, as of right now, there are about a dozen hair-color ideas currently sitting on our mood boards.
+That said, it can be difficult to sort through all the options available at the salon and figure out which color treatment is best for you.
+Two good examples are hair dyes and hair toners, both of which deposit color onto the hair but have completely different results and longevity once the process is all over.

-If these are two hair-care terms that you hear often but haven't quite been able to differentiate, we asked a pro colorist to explain.
+If these are two hair-care terms that you hear often but haven't quite been able to differentiate, we asked a professional colorist to explain.
+Keep reading to learn more, so you can (finally) figure out which one might be best for your own hair transformation.

 A toner is a liquid formula that can be added to color-treated or lightened hair to either soften or enhance the color.
 Meanwhile, a hair dye is a treatment that's applied to completely alter the pigment of your hair.